Akshayakayy/Space_Invaders/README.md

 var grid = new PF.Grid(matrix);
 ```

-Currently there are 10 path-finders bundled in this library, namely:
+Currently there are 12 path-finders bundled in this library, namely:
+*  `TravellingSalesmenFinder` *
 *  `AStarFinder` *
 *  `BestFirstFinder`
 *  `BreadthFirstFinder` *